-The executive director and staff attorneys of the Institute participate on numerous boards, commissions, task force and planning committees to assist in the development of policy, coordinate efforts and to recommend and implement legislation.
-It is through these boards, commissions, task forces and planning committees that much of the efforts of various state agencies are coordinated.
-The Institute has worked with these agencies to help develop a coordinated criminal justice system.
+The executive director and staff attorneys of the Institute participate on numerous boards, commissions, task force and planning committees to help develop a coordinated criminal justice system.
+We assist in the development of policy, coordinate efforts and to recommend and implement legislation through these boards, commissions, task forces and planning committees.